nvadera-sc/Content-Hub-External-Components-Starter-v1/README.md

+ℹ️ This repository is now archived, having been replaced by a [much improved version](https://github.com/nvadera-sc/Content-Hub-External-Components-Starter)

 # Content Hub External Components Starter
 This is a starter project intended to help in the development of external components for Content Hub.
 It supports creating react components, as well as static vanilla javascript based components.